Showing posts with label Mold Tek Packaging Limited Vs Pronton Plast Pack Pvt.Ltd.. Show all posts

 The core dispute revolved around whether the defendant's products infringed the plaintiff's two patents and whether those patents were valid.
 The plaintiff provided detailed comparisons showing that the defendant's containers and lids incorporated the same key elements, such as specific tear bands for tamper evidence, locking mechanisms, and leak-proof spout assemblies.
 The defendant countered by claiming their products used different or generic features, raised prior art to question the patents' novelty, and alleged that the plaintiff had not properly disclosed earlier related patents.
 Both sides presented expert views, but the court focused on comparing the patented claims with the actual features of the accused products.

-Reasoning and Analysis of the Judge
+Reasoning and Analysis of the Judge:

 On the question of infringement, the court found that the defendant's products closely matched the essential features described in the plaintiff's patent claims.
 Even where minor differences existed, the judge applied the principle that small variations or workshop improvements do not avoid infringement if the core inventive concept is copied.
 The reasoning drew from established judicial views that infringement is determined by comparing the patent claims with the defendant's product, not merely by comparing physical products side by side.

-The Court addressed the validity challenge by noting that the patents had been granted after examination and that the prior art cited by the defendant did not fully anticipate or render the inventions obvious.
-Justice Karia emphasized that at the interim stage, the plaintiff needed only to show a credible case of infringement rather than a final proof.
+comparing the patent claims with the impugned product andnot by a product-to-product comparison.
 He referred to established principles from cases like F. Hoffmann-La Roche Ltd. v.
 Cipla Ltd. (2015 SCC OnLine Del 14738), where the court stressed the importance of protecting patented inventions during litigation to prevent irreparable harm to the patent holder.

 The judge also discussed the Raj Parkash v.
 Mangat Ram Chowdhry (1977 SCC OnLine Del 33) precedent on the doctrine of pith and substance, clarifying that minor variations or workshop improvements do not allow a party to escape infringement if the essential features are copied.
 Regarding expert evidence and product comparisons, the Court preferred claim-based analysis over mere visual or ornamental comparisons.
 On the issue of prior patents and alleged suppression, the judge found that the differences were material and did not undermine the current patents’ validity at this stage.